YimingQiao/Chunk-Compaction-in-Vectorized-Execution/README.md

  - Binary Compaction
  - Dynamic/Learning Compaction

+The code for the Logical Compaction is provided in the other branch.

 We provide a compile script that can generate the executable file using each of the strategies

     bash ./build_versions.sh